 Black –

 Beading on the front and top edges of tenders and tanks and also the beading along the base of the coal plate, where it joins the flare, was painted Black.
-Also Black were the horizontal parts of steps attached to Green and Red areas.
+Also Black as were the horizontal parts of steps attached to Green and Red areas.
 Ends and back of buffer plates.
 Fire box front within cab.

 Name and number plates